 But, Janette really enjoyed the classes at the gym and wanted me to join, so I did.

 Strength-wise, I’m probably now in the best shape of my life!
-Plus, maybe we’ll avoid the usual weight-gain that often happens to couples after marriage.
+And, I’ve started doing Yoga for the first time.
+Maybe we’ll avoid the usual weight-gain that often happens to couples after marriage.
 I do believe that getting married is not an excuse to let your body go downhill.

 3. Get a Dog